“A poem is a machine made of words.” (William Carlos Williams)

 This smooth sequence of aims, with one task leading to another after it has been accomplished, should remind us that reading is a linear experience that moves forward in time.
 We have constructed a series of one-minute (i.e., one-paragraph) experiences that will ideally (though not always really) be lived by the reader from beginning to end, lasting about forty minutes altogether.
 Reading, like writing, is a process.
 But don’t forget that, at the end of the day, a paper is also a structure; it remains “standing” after the reading is done.
 Or, at least, it should remain standing.
 We might say you’ve walked the reader through a building that you have constructed and you don’t want them to come away with the feeling that it’s about to come down (that you intend to demolish it tomorrow).
 The discussion section should feel like it was “set up” by the background and theory sections.
 The analysis should challenge the theory but not overwhelm it.
 The methods section should establish limits that your conclusion respects.
 And your introduction should promise no more and no less than what your paper delivers.
 When the reader puts down your paper, there should be a clear image in their mind of a place they could (and hopefully will) revisit.

 Williams’s friend, Ezra Pound, encouraged us to remember that not all images are still.
 There are moving images, imaginary films.
 Likewise, we must remember that not all structures are static.
 To say that something has structure is not to say that it doesn’t move, only that it moves, when it does, in a particular way.
-Even wholly imaginary dragons are constricted in their movements by their imaginary skeletons.
+Even wholly imaginary dragons are constrained in their movements by their imaginary skeletons.
 A machine is a structure that repeats a series of motions over and over, belaboring a set of materials to produce an effect, a product, and even post-structuralists have this kind of structure.
 As I said a couple of years ago, 1968 marks a kind of “epochal shift” in our thinking about society, a movement, we might say, from “structure” to “machine”.
 It can be found in the famous opening lines of Deleuze and Guattari’s Anti-Oedipus:

 It is at work everywhere, functioning smoothly at times, at other times in fits and starts.
 It breathes, it heats, it eats.
 It shits and fucks. … Everywhere it is machines — real ones, not figurative ones: machines driving other machines, machines being driven by other machines, with all the necessary couplings and connections.